MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Resources/Challenge-00/CreateAzureVMWithVS.md

 # Create a Windows virtual machine in the Azure portal with Visual Studio Community

 Azure virtual machines (VMs) can be created through the Azure portal.
 This method provides a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the Azure portal to deploy a virtual machine (VM) in Azure that runs Windows Server 2022 Datacenter.
+This quickstart shows you how to use the Azure portal to deploy a virtual machine (VM) in Azure that runs Visual Studio 2022 Community on Windows 11.
 To see your VM in action, you then RDP to the VM and install the IIS web server.

 ## Sign in to Azure
 Sign in to the [Azure portal](https://portal.azure.com/)